Why buy beer online, instead of going to a store like always?

 – or –

-Set up a profile and start liking some of your favorite beers, and you will get some recommendations for new ones.
+Set up a profile and start liking some of your favorite beers, and you will recommendations for new ones.
 It’s like Pandora for beer!

 Choose the beers you’d like to try and put them in your crate.
 It’s easy to order another crate of the same beers, which makes it simple to keep a steady stream of your absolute favorites, if you have some.

 Shipping costs are capped at $14.90, which is excellent if you like ordering in bulk.
-And it’s free to sign up!
+Lower that per-unit cost!

 – or –